Old Post Office (Washington, D.C.): Trump International Hotel

-In March 2011, A new RFP was finally issued by GSA.
+In March 2011, a new RFP was issued by GSA.
 In all, GSA received 10 bids, most of which were hotels.
 Among the proposals were a luxury hotel and a National Museum of the Jewish People.

 Other bidders included The Trump Organization, Carpenter, Monument Realty, JBG Smith, and a partnership of Hilton Worldwide and Metropolitan Partnership, Ltd.

 On February 6, 2012, GSA announced that it had chosen The Trump Organization as the potential redeveloper of the Old Post Office Building.
 The company partnered with Colony Capital, a private equity firm, in its bid.
 The Trump Organization bid pledged to spend $200 million to turn the structure into a 250-room (later sources said 261-room) luxury hotel.
 Much of the investment would be in cash, not debt.
 The Trump Organization tentatively agreed to pay GSA $3 million a year in rent.

 The Trumps stated that the hotel would include a conference center, spa, three high-end restaurants, and a 35000 sqft meeting and banquet facility.
 The company also pledged to create a small museum dedicated to the history of the building and the Bells of Congress, and to maintain the historic exterior.

 Local residents and advocates of historic preservation expressed a number of concerns about the successful Trump bid.
 Preservationists stated that Trump would not respect the historic nature of the building and had almost no experience renovating historic properties.

 In response, government officials stated that the United States Commission of Fine Arts (whose secretary signaled heavy scrutiny for any changes) would need to approve any redesign.
 Trump dismissed concerns that he lacked experience with historic buildings, pointing to his redevelopment of Grand Central Terminal in New York City and the Mar-a-Lago Club in Palm Beach, Florida.
 The Trump Organization bid touted the involvement of Arthur Cotton Moore, a noted local architect who had earlier renovated historic buildings within the area and had helped design the Old Post Office Building renovations during the 1970s.

 Moore, however, left the effort for health reasons within a year.
 Another preservationist architect, John Cullinane, who had been working on the project resigned "because I couldn't support what they were doing to the building... [t]hey were covering up or tearing out everything that was historic...".

 Some city residents worried that Trump would block access to the clock tower.
 However, the National Park Service stated that it would retain control over the clock tower and observation deck and would keep them open for tours.